-Access and retrieval of minerals and ore assets require accurate planning, mapping, and safe execution.
+In-depth mining analysis is required for accurate planning, mapping, and safe extraction of minerals and ore assets.
 Geographic Calculator and Global Mapper Pro can help mine site managers model active and potential mines to optimize asset extraction.

 Combining the wealth of GIS tools found in Global Mapper Pro with the geodetic accuracy of Geographic Calculator, asset positioning, terrain analysis, and data visualization are streamlined.
 From converting coordinates, referencing local grid systems, visualizing terrain, and calculating pit and pile volumes, Blue Marble offers all the tools needed to complete a thorough mine site analysis.